-- 4.185.13 The Council Local Planning Authority will inform complainants of any pertinent information, or significant progress in the case and will invite comment. - 4.195.14 The Council Local Planning Authority will normally inform the operator/landowner at least 7 days prior to enforcement action commencing to advise them of this fact and the implications for them.
-(Unless planning permission there has previously been submitted an application which has subsequently been refused). - 4.205.15 The Council Local Planning Authority will inform complainants and the relevant Ward Member(s), Town or Parish Council, to advise them that enforcement action has commenced, within 7 days of that action commencing. - 4.215.16 If an application is submitted to regularize a breach the complainant, Ward Member(s) and the Town or Parish Council will be informed of the application in writing. - 4.225.17 An exception to the above will be if the Enforcement Team Leader/Development Control Manager in agreement with the Head of Legal Services and /or theand in consultation with the Chairman of the Planning Committee consider the immediate serving of a Temporary Stop Notice necessary which will be implemented, and then the Ward Member(s) notified.
+- 5.13 The Council will inform complainants of any pertinent information, or significant progress in the case and will invite comment. - 5.14 The Council will normally inform the operator/landowner at least 7 days prior to enforcement action commencing to advise them of this fact and the implications for them (unless planning permission has previously been refused). - 5.15 The Council will inform complainants and the relevant Ward Member(s), Town or Parish Council, to advise them that enforcement action has commenced, within 7 days of that action commencing. - 5.16 If an application is submitted to regularise a breach the complainant, the Ward Member(s) and the Town or Parish Council will be informed of the application in writing. - 5.17 An exception to the above will be if the Development Manager in agreement with the Legal Manager and in consultation with the Chairman of the Planning Committee consider the immediate serving of a Temporary Stop Notice necessary which will be implemented, and then the Ward Member(s) notified. - 5.18 The Development Manager will decide if and when a case is closed.
+The reasons given for closing a case will be recorded. - 5.19 The Council will, within 7 working days of a case being closed, write to the complainant, Ward Member(s) and the Town or Parish Council and the landowner /operator complained against to explain the Council's actions. - 5.20 The Council will seek to adhere strictly to the above timescales and targets unless the Development Manager considers that exceptional circumstances apply, such that these timescales are varied.
+(For example; bereavement, or confirmed and secured resolution of the matter within a different timescale) - 5.21 The Council expects to achieve these targets in 90% of cases.